ITT-25/assignment-07-touch-sensor-lseegets/documentation.md

 I didn't have too much trouble training the CNN itself (I experimented with hyperparameter values and layer configurations before settling for a setup that worked well, see *handwriting_recognition.ipynb*.).
 The more challenging part was figuring out how to preprocess the EMNIST data to ensure that character orientation was correct, which took some trial and error.

 When a movement (as defined in part 1 of the assignment) is detected, white strokes are drawn on the camera preview window to provide visual feedback.
 Once the user lifts their finger off the surface, a 1-second timer starts to allow for multi-stroke characters (such H, A or E) where the user may need to touch the surface more than once.
 If no further input is detected during this interval, the input is placed into a square to preserve aspect ratio, resized to match the input size of the model, and normalized and reshaped.
 The input is then predicted and the result simulated as a keystroke.
-Characters can be written in upper- or lowercase, but they are mapped to uppercase in accordance the EMNIST *Letters* dataset.
+Characters can be written in upper- or lowercase, but they are mapped to uppercase in accordance with the EMNIST *Letters* dataset.

 At first, I omitted the tap functionality I implemented in [Task 1](#1-build-a-camera-based-touch-sensor), thinking I wouldn't need it.
 However, it turned out that the tap functionality was perfect for simulating the **SPACE** bar.
 When a tap is detected, the canvas is cleared right away to avoid accidental prediction, and a **SPACE** keystroke is simulated.